JACoders/OpenJK/README.md

 Major enhancement changes are very low priority at this time unless patches are made available and which do not alter the core functionality of gameplay or the stock renderer itself.

-Please use discrection when making issue requests on github.
+Please use discretion when making issue requests on github.
 The [JKHub sub-forum](http://jkhub.org/forum/51-discussion/) is a better place for larger discussions on changes that aren't actually bugs.

 ## 64-Bit Support (lack there-of)